volodymyrsmirnov/pyzway/README.md

 print software_revision.value                           # outputs v1.7.2
 ```

-You can also set data when it's supported.
+You can also set data with the same syntax when it's supported.